Ashwagandha for Hair Loss & Skin: Does It Work?

 Published: Updated:

 Ashwagandha for hair and skin is a topic where the gap between marketing claims and preliminary research is wider than in most other health areas.
-The marketing version: ashwagandha reverses hair loss, clears acne, and rejuvenates skin.
+The marketing version: ashwagandha is traditionally used to support general wellbeing, including aspects related to hair and skin.
 The evidence version: considerably more nuanced.

-What the research does support is a mechanism that connects directly to hair and skin quality — and it is the same mechanism that underpins ashwagandha's other documented benefits.
-We call it the cortisol-tissue cascade: the documented pathway by which chronic cortisol elevation degrades collagen, disrupts the hair growth cycle, impairs wound healing, and accelerates skin ageing.
+What the research does support is a mechanism that connects to hair and skin quality — and it is the same mechanism that underpins ashwagandha's traditional uses.
+We call it the cortisol-tissue cascade: a pathway traditionally associated with stress physiology, where chronic cortisol elevation is the subject of ongoing research into its potential influence on collagen metabolism, hair cycle regulation, and skin ageing processes.

 PRELIMINARY Evidence Grade — Hair & Skin Specifically